ravendb/book/Intro/Intro.md

 We'll begin by dissecting RavenDB's dual-distributed nature.
 RavenDB is using both a consensus protocol and a gossip protocol to build two layers of communication between the various nodes in the cluster.
-We'll learn why we use this dual-mode and how it adds tremendously to RavenDB's robustness in the precense of failures.
+We'll learn why we use this dual-mode and how it adds tremendously to RavenDB's robustness in the presence of failures.

 After going over the theory, we'll get practical: setting up RavenDB clusters, exploring different topologies and studying how clients interact with a cluster of RavenDB nodes.
-We'll cover distirubted work, load balancing and ensuring high availability and zero downtime for your applications.
+We'll cover distributed work, load balancing and ensuring high availability and zero downtime for your applications.

 One key reason you'll want to use a distributed system is to handle bigger load.
 We'll cover how you